 Do I need travel medical insurance for Uzbekistan?

-You do not have to compulsorily buy medical insurance when you are travelling to Uzbekistan.
+You do not have to compulsorily buy medical insurance when you are traveling to Uzbekistan.
 However, having health insurance is always recommended, as it can be helpful if an accident or illness were to befall you on your trip and medical care was required.

 Why buy travel medical insurance for Uzbekistan?